 How to change brand perception and acquire new customers

-A school uniform and family run business in Kent have been in operation for nearly 200 years.
+A school uniform and family-run business in Kent has been in operation for nearly 200 years.
 They pride themselves on their family culture and always putting their customer first to deliver a professional, high quality, personal service.

-Fast forward to 2020, and with all businesses wrestling daily operating challenges during a world-wide pandemic, they knew investing in their brand and marketing was key.
+Fast forward to 2020, and with all businesses wrestling daily operating challenges during a worldwide pandemic, they knew investing in their marketing was key.

 They chose Sharp Thinking to help them assess how their business was perceived, how it could position itself today building on its heritage and advise on their digital strategy.

 The Approach: Going back to basics and defining their brand

 The research with customers helped create customer personas, defining what both motivates and are barriers for them to purchase.
-We also ran an internal brand workshop bringing all key internal staff together to discuss and inform what their business stood for and drives them.
+We also ran an internal brand workshop bringing staff together to discuss and inform what their business stood for and drives them.

 The Result: Dressing the nation with pride since 1837

 Over a 3-month period, we delivered a range of marketing tools and assets for the business to begin targeting new customers.